matrix-alpha/Accountable-Textual-Visual-Chat/README.md

 ### Pretrained Models
-Please refer to [pretrained-models](pretrained-models/README.md) to download the pretrained models.
+Please refer to [pretrained-models](pretrained-models/README.md) to download the released models.

 ### Train